Best probiotics in the UK reviewed - tried and tested 2025

 Pros

-10 strains of probiotics
+10 strains of live cultures

-prebiotic fibre
+includes prebiotic fibre

-good colony forming unit count (ie number of actual bacteria)
+high colony forming unit (CFU) count

 Cons